sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 # Pair rotation

+- Before the rotation, please do ensure both pairs have code on their own github

 - Mention this after `pal-tracker` lab and just before `pal-tracker-distributed` (This is what Brad sent out)

 ```
 @here This morning before we rotate pairs:
-1. The other pair should create a Github repository for `pal-tracker`
+1. The other pair partner should create a Github repository for `pal-tracker`
 2. git remote add other-origin <github repo url>
 3. git push --tags -f  -u other-origin master
 4. git remote remove other-origin
 ```

-- Before the rotation, please do
-	- Ensure both pairs have code on their github

-- Sarah used post-it tag to designate a `driver` of the pair (ownder of GitHub and PCF account)
+- Sarah used post-it tag to designate a `driver` of the pair (ownder of GitHub and PAS account)

 - My scheme - to make sure non-driver become a driver
   - everyone moves to the right by one position
   - non-driver in the pal-tracker will be become a driver

-- After the rotation, the following need to be changed to the pink post-it person (driver
-  - Slack
-  - PCF
-  - GIT
-  - Assignment Submission
-  - Travis CI (edited)
+- Use the following message on slack for pair rotation

 ```
 Pair rotation guide: